Over the next 20 years, approximately half of the world's air-traffic growth will be connected to or within the Asia Pacific region.

 As the preferred gateway to the Asia Pacific and a major hub for Canada’s growing aerospace industry, the Vancouver area is ideally located to take advantage of this increase in air traffic.

-This is a promising time to enter the aerospace industry in B.C.
+This is a promising time to enter the aerospace industry in B.C. and become an aircraft structures technician.

 With an Aircraft Structures Technician certificate from UFV, you are equipped to start your career, working for national or regional airlines, air transport companies, or aircraft and part manufacturers.